 Always remember that failure is subjective.
 What’s the worst that could happen if you don’t achieve your personal blogging goals?

 I mean, if this ever happened to me, I’d just write as and when I could for extra cash while re-building my business.
 Then when I reached the point where I was making enough money from writing to cover my bills again, I’d simply leave the job that I didn’t care about.

 Spoiler alert: perseverance is key.

 If there aren’t any companies answering your pitches, keep going.
 Is a freelance client unsatisfied with your work?
 Keep revising the piece until they’re happy.
-If you can’t find an answer online when it comes to creating and sending invoices, keep looking until you do.
+If you can’t find an answer online when it comes to creating and sending invoices, don’t stop searching until you do.

 No matter what you’re faced with, just keep going, pal – and you’re going to do great things.